-Mallory Haas is an archaeologist who started her career working in public archaeology.
+Mallory Haas is an archaeologist who started her career working in public archaeology and is now a Director of The SHIPS Project.
 She managed several seasons of field schools in the inner city of Cleveland, Ohio, engaging underprivileged youth in historical archaeology, using archaeology as a way to create an interest in science and history.
 Mallory got involved in diving and maritime archaeology in the Great Lakes in the USA and is now a commercial diver and mixed gas technical diver.

 For the past few years Mallory has worked as a consultant for TV and media, developing and leading investigations on many shipwreck projects in the UK and USA.
 Mallory most recently was the archaeological advisor to the TV series Enslaved, acting as the Project Archaeologist on many of the shipwreck sites investigated by the series.
 Mallory continues to be a consultant on a number of media projects being released in 2021.
 Mallory is a Trained Scientific Recovery Expert for DPAA, the Defense POW/MIA Accounting Agency, and has undergone training with the US Military in Hawaii to be a lead investigator on missions to recover human remains underwater from wrecks or crash sites.